 ATF Group (PDF) Limited owns 45% of the share capital of this company.
-The investment was written down to Nil in 2010.
-At 30 June 2012, Jon Lamb and Tony Wigginton were directors of both ATF Group (PDF) Limited and Evivar Medical Pty Limited.
+The investment was written down to Nil (see Note 9).
+At 30 June 2013, Jon Lamb and Tony Wigginton were directors of both ATF Group (PDF) Limited and Evivar Medical Pty Limited.
 Evivar Medical Pty Ltd is currently in voluntary administration.